 António Costa, Justice and rampant corruption

-Unfortunately, this situation is actually the fault of the Portuguese people, who are for the most part just as dishonest and corrupt as all the corrupt people ruling the country, whom they actually admire a lot.
-It is no coincidence that José Sócrates won the elections twice, when everyone already knew exactly how rotten he was, and now this António Costa, by the way a long-time friend of Sócrates, has also been elected by the Portuguese people for the second time in a row, but this time the Portuguese offered him an absolute majority!
+Unfortunately, this situation is actually the fault of the Portuguese people, who for the most part are just as dishonest and corrupt as all the corrupt people running the country, whom they actually admire a lot.
+It is no coincidence that José Sócrates won the elections twice, when everyone already knew exactly how rotten he was, and now this António Costa, by the way a long-time friend of Sócrates, has also been elected by the Portuguese people for the second time in a row, but this time the Portuguese gave him an absolute majority!
 The simple truth is that the Portuguese really LOVE crooks!
-As absurd as it sounds.
+As absurd as it sounds, but because they are crooks too!

 The Portuguese only get the politicians they deserve.
 Democracy doesn’t work with idiots and dishonest people/voters and Portugal is the perfect example of that, that’s why democracies are not all the same and some are not democracies at all, but in practice, dictatorships, like Portugal.